golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 Nothing really interesting here, we just:

-* extract the `user_id` from the request
+* Extract the `user_id` from the request
-* check if this is the user who created this erigon (compare the `app.user_erigons[user_id][erigon.id] = erigon` line in the previous section)
+* Check if this is the user who created this Erigon (compare the `app.user_erigons[user_id][erigon.id] = erigon` line in the previous section),
-* stop the erigon - this *initializes* the stopping process, it is not stopped immediately (because stopping needs some action on the provider side)
+* Stop the Erigon - this *initializes* the stopping process, it is not stopped immediately (because stopping needs some action on the provider side),
-* return erigon representation as a response
+* Return Erigon representation as a response.

 #### Get all user erigons